Infineon/svd2pac/README.md

 ## How to use the generated code

-The generator outputs a complete crate into the provided folder.
+The generator outputs a complete crate into the provided folder (or a Cargo workspace with [`--workspace-generation`](#experimental-generate-a-cargo-workspace---workspace-generation-option)).
 In the generated PACs all peripherals modules are gated by a feature and therefore by default no peripheral modules is compiled.
 This is speed-up the compilation process.
 The `features=["all"]` enable the compilations of all modules.